TomaniaSHY/Clustering-Mixed-Data/README.md

-The Work is for ISBD Applied Statistics 2024Spring Project Final.
+This Work is for ISBD Applied Statistics 2024 Spring Project Final.

 The title is Clustering Analysis of a US Colleges Dataset with Mixed Data-types.